Animalso

 As well as beef meal, this recipe contains chicken meal, pork meal and menhaden fish meal, making it varied in protein sources.

 The high protein and fat levels make this food great for active puppies, as well as highly active or working dogs (who exercise more than an hour a day).
-It will not be suitable for overweight or less active dogs, as the high fat content may cause weight gain.
+It will not be suitable for overweight or less active dogs because the high fat content may cause weight gain.

-I do not recommend this food for dogs or puppies prone to or already suffering from joint conditions, as there is no glucosamine or chondroitin in this dog food.
+I do not recommend this food for dogs or puppies prone to or already suffering from joint conditions since there's no glucosamine or chondroitin in this dog food.

 #2 Yukon River Canine